aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

 the minima set.

-### Pseudo Code
+#### Pseudo Code

 **input** *<* , *S*

   1. Let *M* be the empty set.
   2. While there are candidate elements left in *S*:
-    1. Let *x* be one of the candidates and decide whether it should be discarded because it is dominated by one of the minima elements in *M*.
+    1. Let *x* be one of the candidates and decide whether it is dominated by one of the minima elements in *M*.
     2. If so, discard *x*.
     3. Otherwise, scan the candidates for a minimum.
 If at this point the candidate set is not empty, at least one of its elements must be a minimum.
-We scan the candidate list to find such a minimum.
+We scan the candidate list to find this element.
       1. For each other candidate *y* than *x*:
         1. If *x* precedes *y*, discard *y* from *S*.
         2. Else, if *y* precedes *x*, we can discard *x* from *S* and let *y*